AmitMY/SNLI-decomposable-attention-dynet/README.md

 ## Notes

 - The code does not currently using actual batches.
-- The code is still not working to 86%, but gets to 60%.
+- The code is still not working to 86%, but gets to 74.8%. (after like 8 epochs)